Drug data last refreshed 8h ago · AI intelligence enriched 1w ago

-PEPCID (famotidine) is an oral histamine H2-receptor antagonist approved in 1986 for gastrointestinal acid-related disorders.
-It reduces stomach acid production and is used to treat and prevent peptic ulcers, gastroesophageal reflux disease (GERD), and other acid-related conditions.
-The drug works by blocking histamine-2 receptors on gastric parietal cells, decreasing gastric acid secretion.
+PEPCID (famotidine) is an oral H2-receptor antagonist approved in 1986 for treating acid-related gastrointestinal conditions.
+It reduces gastric acid secretion and is indicated for peptic ulcer disease, GERD, and acid reflux management.
+The drug works by competitively blocking histamine H2 receptors on gastric parietal cells.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.